Died 1794. He came from a Scottish family.

 Balfour commissioned the brand new Culloden 74 during July 1776 in which he cruised off Cape Finisterre in search of rebel shipping and in the prevention of supplies to the American rebels.
 He joined Vice-Admiral Hon.
 John Byron’s fleet when it was sent out to North America on 9 June 1778, but having separated from the admiral his ship endured a three-month voyage before entering Nova Scotia.
 Upon leaving Halifax on 4 September the Culloden ran into another atrocious storm and could only seek salvation by sailing all the way back to Milford Haven in Wales, reaching that port in early December.
 The only saving grace was that she was able to capture the rebel privateer General Washington on 16 October during this return.
 Balfour then commanded the Culloden in the Channel fleet and was present during Admiral Sir Charles Hardy’s retreat in August of the following year.

 On Christmas Day 1779 the Culloden set sail with Admiral Sir George Rodney’s fleet bound for the relief of Gibraltar, and she was present at the Moonlight Battle off St. Vincent on 16 January 1780 where she assisted the Prince George 98 in forcing the surrender of the San Julian 70.
 After being refitted and coppered at Portsmouth the Culloden sailed for the Leeward Islands in June before going north with Admiral Sir George Rodney’s fleet to New York in the autumn.
 Having been detached under the orders of Rear-Admiral Thomas Graves with two other sail of the line to intercept a similar number of French vessels that were looking to bring in a convoy, she was wrecked on Long Island on 23 January 1781 during a fierce gale.
-The storm also dismasted the Bedford 74, Captain Edmund Affleck, who skilfully re-masted the Bedford with the wrecked Culloden’s redundant spars and was thus able to rejoin the fleet in time to participate at the action of Cape Henry on 16 March.
+The storm also dismasted the Bedford 74, Captain Edmund Affleck, who skilfully re-masted the Bedford with the wrecked Culloden’s redundant spars and was thus able to rejoin the fleet in time to participate at the Battle of Cape Henry on 16 March.
 Balfour served as a volunteer aboard Vice-Admiral Marriot Arbuthnot’s flagship Royal Oak 74 in this action and was sent home with the admiral’s despatches.

 He commissioned the Conqueror 74 at Plymouth in May 1781, and after commanding her in the Channel fleet campaign of June-November 1781 went out to the Leeward Islands with Admiral Sir George Rodney that winter, fighting at the Battle of the Saintes on 12 April 1782.
 He then joined the fleet off North America and upon returning to England after the peace in 1783 the Conqueror was decommissioned.